What if I’m happy with my settlement agreement amount?

 Even though the terms of the financial settlement have been agreed, it’s still a stressful experience for you if you are an employee facing termination of their employment.
 It’s essential therefore that the lawyer you choose to review your agreement is suitable and experienced.

-Why you need advice from a specialist in employment law
+Why do you need advice from an employment law specialist?

 The fact that you have been offered an agreement does not mean you are out of the woods yet.
 The terms of the agreement can be so onerous that the original deal is seen in a different light when advice is taken, or it may contain terms which restrict you so much when you have left your job, that it will effectively ruin your future career.